Dosage Form: injection, powder, for solution

 Intermittent IV infusion with a Y-type administration set can be accomplished with compatible solutions.
 However, during infusion of a solution containing Ceftazidime, it is desirable to discontinue the other solution.

-All vials of Ceftazidime for injection as supplied are under reduced pressure.
+All Pharmacy Bulk Package bottles of Ceftazidime for injection as supplied are under reduced pressure.
 When Ceftazidime for injection is dissolved, carbon dioxide is released and a positive pressure develops.
 For ease of use please follow the recommended techniques of constitution described on the detachable Instructions for Constitution section of this insert.

 Solutions of Ceftazidime for injection, like those of most beta-lactam antibiotics, should not be added to solutions of aminoglycoside antibiotics because of potential interaction.